Chiefs QB Mahomes named Super Bowl MVP after win over 49ers

 “They have an amazing defense.
 One of the best defenses I’ve went up against in my career so far,” said Mahomes.
 “We weren’t executing at a high level.”

-Mahomes said even when things were going wrong his team mates were backing him to bounce back.
+Mahomes said even when things were going wrong his team mates were backing him.

 “Obviously the third quarter didn’t go the way I wanted it to,” Mahomes told reporters.
 “But the guys believed in me (and) gave me confidence and kept fighting.”

+Wide receiver Tyreek Hill said the 24-year-old quarterback deserved credit for boosting morale even as they trailed by 10.

+“We were down 20-10 and he was telling us to believe in the fourth quarter,” said Hill.
+“He brought the guys together and you saw what happened, man.
+We pulled it off.”

-The win caps a stellar year by Mahomes, who rolled into Miami with a more-than 65% completion percentage for the regular season.
+The win caps a stellar year by Mahomes, who rolled into Miami with a more-than 65% completion percentage for the regular season, along the way dazzling fans and even his own team mates.

+“It’s magic Mahomes, it’s Showtime Mahomes,” tight end Travis Kelce told reporters.
+“He’s going to be himself no matter what the scenario is, and you know what?
+I love him.

+“There are several guys that could be the face of the NFL,” he added.
+“With the NFL and how good play is, the quarterback play, guys can come in year-in and year-out and go out there and play great football.

+“I just try to be the best Patrick Mahomes I can be.”

-Reporting by Amy Tennery; additional reporting by Frank Pingue and Gene Cherry/Editing by Frank Pingue and Peter Rutherford
+Reporting by Amy Tennery; additional reporting by Frank Pingue and Gene Cherry/Editing by Peter Rutherford